ajays1991/GenericController/README.md

 # Generic Controller ApplicationFeatureProvider

-## Alpha
+## Note

-This library is in Alpha.
 We will make an effort to support the library, but we reserve the right to make incompatible changes when necessary.

 ## Current Version is 1.0.0 Target Framework netcoreapp3.1

 ## Installation

+You can install the package from package manager console by running the following command in the package manager console

+`PM> Install-Package GenericRestController -Version 1.0.1`

+OR

-Click [Manage Nuget Packages](https://www.nuget.org/packages/GenericRestController/1.0.0) on the project dependencies and search GenericController
+Click [Manage Nuget Packages](https://www.nuget.org/packages/GenericRestController/1.0.0) on the project dependencies and search GenericRestController

 This package is registered with `IServiceCollection` and injected into container using `Microsoft.Extensions.DependencyInjection`